BerkBayrak/ImageOptimizer/README.md

      ```
      C:\xampp\htdocs\your-project-folder\downloads
      ```
    - Windows usually allows this by default, but if needed, right-click → Properties → Security → Give write permissions.
+   - You should create `downloads` and `uploads` folders in the same directory as `index.php`.

 ## Required PHP Extensions